 2016.05 – CHI’2016 best paper honorable mention!
 Paper: A Market in Your Social Network: The Effects of Extrinsic Rewards on Friendsourcing and Relationships [download pdf]

-2016.04- Allen Newell Award for Research Excellence (with Bob Kraut, Niki Kittur, Moira Burke, and Ching Ren)!
+2016.04- Allen Newell Award for Research Excellence (shared with Bob Kraut, Niki Kittur, Moira Burke, and Ching Ren)!

 2014.02 – Winner of Facebook Fellowship 2014-2015!

 2013.10 – Win the Human Factors Prize 2013 (a $10K prize)!
-The prize recognizes excellence in HF/E research through an annual competition in which authors are invited to submit papers on a specific topic for that year.
+The Human Factors Prize recognizes excellence in HF/E research through an annual competition in which authors are invited to submit papers on a specific topic for that year.
 The topic of 2013 is social media.